Hydrotrope: Applications

 Hydrotropes are in use industrially and commercially in cleaning and personal care product formulations to allow more concentrated formulations of surfactants.
 About 29,000 metric tons are produced (i.e., manufactured and imported) annually in the US.
 Annual production (plus importation) in Europe and Australia is approximately 17,000 and 1,100 metric tons, respectively.

-Common products containing a hydrotropes include laundry detergents, surface cleaners, dishwashing detergents, liquid soaps, shampoos and conditioners.
+Common products containing hydrotropes include laundry detergents, surface cleaners, dishwashing detergents, liquid soaps, shampoos and conditioners.
 They are coupling agents, used at concentrations from 0.1 to 15% to stabilize the formula, modify viscosity and cloud-point, reduce phase separation in low temperatures, and limit foaming.

 Adenosine triphosphate (ATP) has been shown to prevent aggregation of proteins at normal physiologic concentrations and to be approximately an order of magnitude more effective than sodium xylene sulfonate in a classic hydrotrope assay.
 The hydrotrope activity of ATP was shown to be independent of its activity as an "energy currency" in cells.
 Additionally, ATP function as biological hydrotope has been shown proteome-wide under near native conditions.
 In a recent study, however, the hydrotropic capabilities of ATP have been questioned as it has severe salting-out characteristics due to its triphosphate moiety.